awsdocs/amazon-cloudfront-developer-guide/doc_source/troubleshooting-distributions.md

 ### Do you need help troubleshooting a custom origin?<a name="Troubleshooting.CustomOrigin"></a>

 If you need AWS to help you troubleshoot a custom origin, we probably will need to inspect the `X-Amz-Cf-Id` header entries from your requests\.
 If you are not already logging these entries, you might want to consider it for the future\.
-For more information, see [Using Amazon EC2 or other custom origins](DownloadDistS3AndCustomOrigins.md#concept_CustomOrigin)\.
+For more information, see [Using Amazon EC2 \(or another custom origin\)](DownloadDistS3AndCustomOrigins.md#concept_CustomOrigin)\.
 For further help, see the [AWS Support Center](https://console.aws.amazon.com/support/home?#/)\.

 ## Error message: Certificate: <certificate\-id> is being used by CloudFront<a name="troubleshooting-certificate-error"></a>